-Our capital requirements will depend on many factors, including, but not exclusively, sales volume and timing of revenue, our efforts to find a replacement Tier 1 automotive supplier and the timing of an OEM design win, our ability to extend our cash runway based on the restructuring initiatives announced in the previous year, the timing and extent of spending to support R&D efforts, how quickly we can commercialize our products, and market adoption of new and enhanced products and features.
-As of March 31, 2024, our cash, cash equivalents, and marketable securities totaled \$28,909.
-For the three months ended March 31, 2024 and 2023, we had a net loss of \$10,219 and \$26,265, respectively.
+Our capital requirements will depend on many factors, including, but not exclusively, sales volume and timing of revenue, our efforts to establish and maintain relationships with one or more Tier 1 automotive suppliers and the timing of an OEM design win, our ability to extend our cash runway based on the restructuring initiatives announced in the previous year, the timing and extent of spending to support R&D efforts, how quickly we can commercialize our products, and market adoption of new and enhanced products and features.
+As of June 30, 2024, our cash, cash equivalents, and marketable securities totaled \$27,989.
+For the six months ended June 30, 2024 and 2023, we had a net loss of \$18,206 and \$42,258, respectively.
 We anticipate that we will continue to incur losses for at least the next several years.

 To date, our principal sources of liquidity have been proceeds received from the issuance of equity.
-In December 2021, we entered into a Common Stock Purchase Agreement, or CSPA, with Tumim Stone Capital LLC, or Tumim Stone, pursuant to which we have the right, but not the obligation, to issue and sell to Tumim Stone over a 36-month period, up to \$125,000 of our common stock.
-On May 6, 2022, we filed a Registration Statement on Form S-1, which related to the offer and resale of up to 1,028,847 shares of our common stock to be purchased by Tumim Stone, pursuant to the CSPA.
-As of March 31, 2024, 196,754 shares have been issued under this CSPA.
-In September 2022, we entered into a Securities Purchase Agreement, or SPA, with an investor allowing for the sale and issuance of up to two convertible notes, each with cash proceeds of \$10,000, for a total of \$20,000 in proceeds between the two issuances (each, a "Note Closing").
+In December 2021, we entered into a Common Stock Purchase Agreement with Tumim Stone Capital LLC, or Tumim Stone, pursuant to which we have the right, but not the obligation, to issue and sell to Tumim Stone over a 36-month period, up to \$125,000 of our common stock.
+On May 6, 2022, we filed a Registration Statement on Form S-1, which related to the offer and resale of up to 1,028,847 shares of our common stock to be purchased by Tumim Stone, pursuant to the Common Stock Purchase Agreement.
+As of July 25, 2024, 996,866 shares have been issued under this Common Stock Purchase Agreement.
+On July 24, 2024, this agreement was terminated in conjunction with us entering into the Purchase Agreement with New Circle Principal Investments LLC.

+In September 2022, we entered into a Securities Purchase Agreement, with an investor allowing for the sale and issuance of up to two convertible notes, each with cash proceeds of \$10,000, for a total of \$20,000 in proceeds between the two issuances (each, a "Note Closing").
 On September 15, 2022, we closed the first Note Closing with the investor and received cash proceeds of \$9,850 (net of fees paid to the investor).
-On March 15, 2024, our right to effect a Second Closing under the SPA terminated.
-On September 26, 2023, the U.S. Securities and Exchange Commission declared our registration statement on Form S-3 to be effective (the "Shelf Registration").
-The Shelf Registration to offer securities, we intend to do so when market conditions are appropriate to support continued execution on our key automotive milestones.
-Until we can generate sufficient revenue from the sale of our products to cover operating expenses, working capital, and capital expenditures, we expect the funds raised in the business combination with CF Finance Acquisition Corp.
-III and PIPE financing, the CSPA and SPA, as well as any future funds from the CSPA, the Shelf Registration, and other potential sources of capital, to fund our near-term cash needs.
+On March 15, 2024, our right to effect a Second Closing under the Securities Purchase Agreement terminated.

+On September 26, 2023, the U.S. Securities and Exchange Commission declared our registration statement on Form S-3 to be effective.